Reviews You Can Rely On

 Aid Climbing

 Aid climbing requires a unique blend of durability, dexterity, and rope-handling protection.
-It's easy to bust your knuckles and pinch your skin in all sorts of aid climbing situations, but it still requires a serious amount of dexterity to place finicky placements.
-Our favorite glove for aid climbing was the Metloious Climbing Glove.
-This glove offers ¾ of your fingers protection but leaves the tips exposed to increase your dexterity.
-Your knuckles are protected, and you have some freedom of movement.
+It's easy to bust your knuckles and pinch your skin in all sorts of aid climbing situations, but it still requires a serious amount of dexterity to place finicky protection, hammer in a beak, or carefully slot a brass nut.
+Hands down, our favorite glove when it comes to aid climbing was the Metolious Climbing Glove.
+This glove offers ¾ length protection for your fingers while leaving your fingertips exposed for maximum protection and increased dexterity.
+Though we tested other half-finger gloves, such as the Black Diamond Stone and Black Diamond Crag Half-finger, they don't quite measure up.

 Conclusion

-Choosing the right kind of gloves will depend largely on what you need them for.
+Choosing the right kind of gloves will depend largely on your intended use.
 Are you looking for crack climbing gloves, single-pitch belay gloves, or a pair built to withstand the rigors of big wall climbing?
-After purchasing and testing 8 different pairs of gloves, we were able to compare rope handing protection, dexterity, durability, and usefulness for aid climbing.
+After purchasing and testing 8 different pairs of gloves, we were able to compare rope handing protection, dexterity, durability, and aid climbing performance.
 We hope our in-depth review will help you make the right choice for specific climbing needs.